High Skirting Boards | How Tall Should They Be?

 Before jumping in and purchasing, make sure you're going to be able to fit them without any surprises.

 If you're building a house from scratch, you might have already considered this and planned ahead.
-This might also be the case if your renovating an old home.
+This might also be the case if you're renovating an old home.

 However, if you're just changing existing skirting boards but fancy something much higher, make sure they'll fit!